 Whole-House Termite Bait Treatment Costs

-A whole-building bait system often costs about the same as a barrier system.
+A whole-building bait system often costs about the same as a barrier system to install.
 The cost includes baiting and monitoring regularly for a year.
 Depending on the bait system and your situation, the monitoring frequency can range anywhere from every two weeks to every three months.

 After that, you’ll need to pay a yearly service fee of about $800 to $1,500 to maintain the baiting and monitoring service.
 That, unfortunately, makes a termite bait system generally more expensive in the long run.